-- academic success aids, including English proficiency, Academic Integrity, Writing Skills, time management, etc. - database of targeted study resources;

-- career information related to professions which benefit from a business degree; - shared electronic discussion board to facilitate synchronous and asynchronous feedback on written and other work; - a calendar facility able to send electronic reminders to students as well as 'motivational' material to encourage students to 'stay the course'; and - self-paced online skills units to help ensure NAPS students develop the many 'soft skills' required of today's professionals, eg project management, tutorials for Microsoft Office products, career advice and more.

-In the future, it will also include a General Business Skills section.
+- Improving Academic English proficiency and Writing Skills; - academic success aids, including Academic Integrity, time management, etc. - database of targeted study resources; - career information related to professions which benefit from a business degree; - shared electronic discussion board to facilitate synchronous and asynchronous feedback on written and other work; - a calendar facility able to send electronic reminders to students as well as 'motivational' material to encourage students to 'stay the course'; and - self-paced online skills units to help ensure NAPS students develop the many 'soft skills' required of today's professionals, eg project management, tutorials for Microsoft Office products, career advice and more. - In the future, it will also include a General Business Skills section.
 In this area, online learning modules will be progressively added to help develop skills such as the following.
 The priority will be determined by student demand.